RchrdWrd/peaqplus-booking-engine-documentation/readme.md

 - URL validation may be enforced depending on third-party configuration
 - Ensure requests are made from registered domains if URL validation is enabled
 - Sensitive data in request bodies (passwords, tokens) are automatically masked in logs
+- **Bulk Processing**: Use array format for recording multiple searches in a single request to improve performance

 ### Rate Limiting
 - Maximum 100 requests per minute per IP address
-- Bulk operations are recommended for multiple searches
+- Bulk operations (array format) are recommended for multiple searches to reduce API calls

 ### Best Practices
 1. **Date Validation**: Always validate dates on the client side before sending requests
 2. **Error Handling**: Implement comprehensive error handling for all possible scenarios
 3. **Logging**: Log successful searches for your own analytics
 4. **Retry Logic**: Implement exponential backoff for failed requests
+5. **Bulk Processing**: Use array format when recording multiple searches to minimize API calls and improve performance

 ### Additional Information